 What does this award mean to you?

-I have a really great relationship with the UF SOM and participated a lot of alumni projects with the band and Professor Mitchell Estrin.
+I have a really great relationship with the UF School of Music and participated a lot of alumni projects with the band and Professor Mitchell Estrin.
 Those experiences were near and dear to my heart.
 During the four years at UF, I grew so much and learned so much.
 It was an incredible honor to be at such a huge school with a wonderful reputation.

 What about studying at UF was different from your studies at other schools?